 This is a question that comes up a lot with people seeking help for dog behavioral problems.
 Do I need a trainer or do I need a behaviorist?

 My certifications qualify me to evaluate dog behavior, identify it and most importantly, create a training plan to change the behavior.
 Everything a dog does is behavior.
 If that behavior is something undesirable it is a no brainer to identify it.
 But changing it is another matter.
 How do you replace the unwanted behavior with behavior that you do want?
-This is where the training experience comes in.
+How do you make the undesirable behavior irrelevant to the dog so it no longer has a purpose?
+This is where education and experience come in.
 This is what I do.